 The fact that your family is worried tells me that they won’t necessarily be comforted if you tell them that it’s perfectly safe for the bees to be x feet away from people.

 In truth, the fact is that most of the time you could stand right next to a hive of mild temperament for hours at a time and not be bothered.
-In fact, I've spent many an hour sitting right next to one of my hives watching the bees coming and going.
+In fact, I’ve spent many an hour sitting right next to one of my hives watching the bees coming and going.
+Most beekeepers I know do this too.

 As long as you’re not impeding their access to the hive, the bees will pretty much ignore you (except for the occasional bee that might buzz around you momentarily just to check you out.
 And unfortunately, that’s enough to freak some people out!)